BibleChorus/BibleChorusNextRepl/Reference/songs_table_reference.md

 ## Indexes

-No specific indexes are defined in the provided migrations, but consider adding indexes on frequently queried columns like `title`, `artist`, and `genre`.
+Consider adding indexes on frequently queried columns like `title`, `artist`, and `genres`.

 ## Notes

-- The `lyrics_scripture_adherence` column was updated from an ENUM to a TEXT type with a CHECK constraint.
+- The `lyrics_scripture_adherence` column uses a TEXT type with a CHECK constraint.
 - The default value for `lyrics_scripture_adherence` is 'close_paraphrase'.
 - The table includes columns to track AI involvement in both lyrics and music creation.
+- The `genres` column is now an array of text, allowing for multiple genres per song.
 - Consider adding a `views` or `play_count` column for tracking song popularity.
+- The old `genre` column has been removed in favor of the new `genres` array column.

+## Recent Changes

+- Removed the `genre` column (string type)
+- Added the `genres` column (text[] type) to store multiple genres as an array